Bright Ideas For Safe Lighting This Season

 - Always unplug lights before going to bed or leaving your home.

-- Make sure extension cords are in good condition and are UL-approved cords rated to carry the electrical load you will connect to them.
+- Make sure extension cords are in good condition and are UL-approved and rated to carry the electrical load you will connect to them.

-- Don’t let children or pets play with light strands for electrical decorations.
+- Don’t let children or pets play with light strands.

 Overloaded circuits are a major cause of fire.
 Flickering or dimming lights, sparks from appliances or outlets, and wall plates, plugs, or cords that are warm to the touch are warning signs that demand immediate action.

-If you spot an electrical danger, make sure to unplug the malfunctioning appliance immediately and get a replacement.
+If you spot an electrical danger, make sure to unplug the malfunctioning appliance or device immediately and replace with one that works properly.

-Holiday cooking and entertaining should also be undertaken with safety in mind.
-More than 30 percent of home fires and injuries are caused by cooking, according to the National Fire Protection Agency.
+The holidays bring plenty of opportunities for holiday cooking and entertaining.
+Be safe in the kitchen as well, since 49% of home fires and injuries are caused by cooking equipment, according to the National Fire Protection Agency.
 Follow these tips to avoid shocks or fires:

 - Inspect all small appliances and electric cords to make sure they are in good repair before using.
 Don’t use appliances with cracked or frayed cords.